hardik-mehta829/quiz-app/README.md

 To start the server run : **nodemon .\index.js** or **node .\index.js**

-To view the app in browser paste **http://localhost:3000/** in the browser search.
+To view the app in browser paste **http://localhost:3000/** in the browser search after starting the server
+This is the deployed app url https://quiz-app-1az6.onrender.com